Caroline Fleming is a Danish cook and TV presenter. She shared her love of Scandinavian food in her 2017 cookbook Cook Yourself Happy.

 This Swedish brownie-like cake, known as "kladdkaka" locally, has a gorgeous crispy top and umptuous, gooey centre.
 Caroline says: "This fluffy, gooey pudding is fabulous for any occasion, whether you're having guests for tea or a dinner party."

-Apple & dill G&T
+Apple and dill G&T

 Fancy something Scandi to go with your tasty banquet?
 Try this fresh and fruity take on a classic gin and tonic, made with a sprig of dill and cloudy apple juice.